sid469/Huffman_encoder/README.md

 Command 2: BuildTreeFromFrequencyTable
 ---------------------------------------
-• Description: Construct a Huffman Tree from a frequency table.
+• Description: Construct a Huffman Tree from a frequency table.\n
 • Input:
       – Integer C, the number of rows in the frequency table.
       – Next C lines: Each line contains a character and its frequency, space-separated.